IlanaLadis/Ilana-Website/content/project/internal-project/project1/project1.md

 image:
   placement: 1
-  caption: "Photo by rawpixel on Unsplash"
+  caption: 'Photo by rawpixel on Unsplash'
   focal_point: "Center"
   preview_only: false